Have you ever seen a swarm of bees in action? Find out what it means and why it happens! 👉 Learn More

 I have seen pest control companies advertise this as an option, but it is not a great option (unless you are a pest control company).
 It's expensive, puts unnecessary chemicals in the environment, kills other insects, and doesn't do the job well.

-How To Prevent And Deter Carpenter Bees
+How To Prevent and Deter Carpenter Bees

+If you have carpenter bee problems, they will more than likely continue year after year.
+Even when getting rid of this year's carpenter bees, next year, there will be more.
 So it is best to have a prevention strategy instead of a reaction strategy every year.
-The good thing is the preventative tricks don’t use chemicals and work well.
+The good thing is the preventative tricks don't use chemicals and work well.

 Pressure Treated Wood and Painted Wood

 Unfortunately, pressure-treated wood does not prevent carpenter bees from creating nests and chewing the wood.
-The pressure treated surface makes no difference to the bees, and they will burrow right into it.
+The pressure-treated surface makes no difference to the bees, and they will burrow right into it.
 Pressure treatment is more for rot from moisture than it is for insects.

 But what you can do is paint or stain the wood.
-A painted surface is not desirable to carpenter bees, and they will rarely burrow through a painted surface.
-A stained surface can be good too, but it is not as good at getting rid of carpenter bees as a painted surface is.Â
+Painted surfaces are not desirable to carpenter bees, and they will rarely burrow through a painted surface.
+A stained surface can be good too, but it is not as good at getting rid of carpenter bees as a painted surface is.

 Over time, a painted or stained surface in poor condition is susceptible to carpenter bee holes, so you will want to maintain it.
 This is the #1 best step you can make at preventing carpenter bee holes.
 The number of nests will be reduced so much that it will be much easier to plug carpenter bee holes when they do appear.